 We wanted to have one last hurrah at this place that we enjoy so much so we booked a hotel and plane tickets for the 4 day break.
 Of course basically as soon as I booked the plane tickets the airline cancelled the flight to Bagan-due to lack of demand flights only go on Fridays and Sundays and we wanted to go on Thursday.
 Never mind, we flew to Mandalay instead and had a driver take us the 3.5 hours by car to Bagan from there.
 It turns out that we were not the only people with the idea to visit Bagan during this little holiday.
 Two other teacher groups went as well and at our hotel alone there were three families from school!
 One of the kids asked me “why are you with Mr. Ailes and where is Mr. Christian (the other person who works in the library with me)?”
 I tried to explain that I was married to Mr. Ailes and this was quite the revelation to her, haha.

 Once we got to our hotel and got settled into the best rooms in Bagan (see view above) we rented e-bikes and went out exploring.
 The best thing about Bagan is the sheer size of the site.
 You could visit 100 times and never see exactly the same temples you saw before.
 Of course you have your favourites that you go back to each time, but part of the magic is just getting lost on the sand tracks and seeing what you stumble upon.
-This time we found a temple with loads of bats inside (I will have to see if I can get Gav to upload the video here) and also finally managed to find out how to get to the temples that you see across the lake from our hotel.
+This time we found a temple with loads of bats inside (see below) and also finally managed to find out how to get to the temples that you see across the lake from our hotel.

 Success!
 Not pictured here is the picture of me managing to get in a small e-bike accident in the very deep sand along the way.
 Whoopsies.
 I was fine apart from one scraped up leg.
 Gav also managed to spot some bird during this adventure that was a “lifer.”